fqaiser94/mse/README.md

 Theoretically, this should improve performance but for the most part, you won't notice much difference unless you're doing some particularly intense struct manipulation and/or working with a particularly large dataset.

+Unfortunately, to the best of our knowledge, there is currently no way to plug in custom Catalyst optimization rules using the Python APIs.

 # Questions/Thoughts/Concerns?